 Training for Personal Assistants

 If you have a personal budget and employ your own carers, we can help you.
-We have our own Training department, with excellent trainers who will help and support you.
+We have our own training department within our Carers Hub, with excellent trainers who will help and support you.
 We train our own staff to a very high standard and wish to do the same for you.
 Once your staff member is trained, we will put them on our Recall System, making sure that they receive updated training periodically – essential to you and their health and safety.

 Advice, Guidance, and Signposting to other services